alanwsmith/scratchnotes/README.md

 - [x] make the ~/.h-files directory if it doesn't already exist

-- [ ] Sort direcotry listing of existing files
+- [ ] Sort directory listing of existing files

 - [ ] Setup `--edit whatever` to open the file in the default editor